A R C H I T E C T U R E O F A R T + C O N S C I E N C E

 L O U I S E B R A V E R M A N F A I A

 A graduate of the Yale School of Architecture, Louise Braverman established her namesake practice in 1991.
 Her work has been widely published and recognized by her peers, resulting in her early selection as an Architectural League’s Emerging Voice and elevation to fellowship in the American Institute of Architects.
-She regularly contributes to the field by serving on design award juries including the 2016 and 2012 Chicago Athenaeum GOOD DESIGN Awards, the 2016 Fellowship for the Civita Institute, and the 2014 AIA National Housing Awards.
+She regularly contributes to the field by serving on design award juries including the 2017 AIA Chicago Design Awards, the 2016 and 2012 Chicago Athenaeum GOOD DESIGN Awards, the 2016 Fellowship for the Civita Institute, and the 2014 AIA National Housing Awards.
 Recently she was invited to present the work of her firm at the 2016, 2014, and 2012 Venice Architecture Biennales.
 She expressed how Venice amplifies her artistic impulse in her essay for JoAnn Locktov’s 2016 book, Dream of Venice Architecture.

 Louise supports programs that foster inclusion in the field by participating in such diverse panels and programs as the 2015 An Inclusive Edge panel at the Chicago Architecture Biennale, the 2014 Principled Design panel at Art Basel Miami, and the 2014 video, Voices from Venice.